 January 19, 2021: An ESA-supported effort put an intelligent road up in Finnish Lapland through its paces, assessing its suitability for testing autonomous vehicles in some of Europe’s most challenging driving conditions.
 1)

-Some background: The development of highly automated vehicles enables safer, more efficient and environmentally friendly road transport in the future.
+Background: The development of highly automated vehicles enables safer, more efficient and environmentally friendly road transport in the future.
 In order for automated vehicles to reach their full potential, year-round operation in extreme weather conditions is required.
 2)

 The aim of the Arctic Challenge project was to study automated driving in snowy and icy northern conditions.
 This Finnish public road authorities and EU CEF (Connecting Europe Facility)-funded project included three industry coalitions that were selected in a public procurement process to study four research questions in Arctic conditions related to posts and poles for guidance and positioning, Cooperative Intelligent Transport Systems (C-ITS), communication infrastructure and remote driving, as well as vehicle positioning.